michael-grunder/shsuggest/README.md

 shsuggest
 =========

 `shsuggest` is a lightweight replacement for the deprecated `gh copilot suggest`/`explain` commands.
-It talks to a local [Ollama](https://ollama.com) instance or the GitHub Copilot CLI to generate shell commands or explain existing ones, and ships as a single PHAR for easy distribution.
+It supports multiple suggestion sources via pluggable adapters (currently [Ollama](https://ollama.com) and the GitHub Copilot CLI) to generate shell commands or explain existing ones, and ships as a single PHAR for easy distribution.

 ## Installation